stfc/PSyclone/examples/gocean/eg5/README.md

 ## Introduction

-This is a very simple test that shows how to use the profling support in PSyclone.
+This is a very simple test that shows how to use the profiling support in PSyclone.
 It is a stand alone program that can be compiled and run.